OneDev0411/React-Typescript/README.md

 ### Test data
 In each run of the e2e test api server, a clean database is seeded with [test-data.sql](/tests/services/db/test-data.sql) file.
-So tests can freely mutate the state of the database without worrying about subsequent runs of the tests.
+So tests can freely mutate the state of the database in tests without worrying about subsequent runs of the tests.
 In order to update the test data all you need to do is to [start e2e servers](#2-setting-up-e2e-test-servers), create the desired state via the UI, and then run the following command:

 ```bash
 npm run e2e:update-db
 ```

+This will update the test-data.sql file in `/tests/services/db/data`.

 ### Sandboxing
 Spec-level isolation is provided by means of a custom cypress command: `sandbox`.